yarondantes/unsupervised_learning_lecture/README.md

 # unsupervised_learning_lecture

-this notebook is a guide through notebook for a lecture about unsupervised learning. the last part is a complete copy of SKlearn clustering example
+this notebook is a guide through notebook for a lecture about unsupervised learning./n the last part is taken from SKlearn clustering example